ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Default value: `0`.

+## query_cache_tag {#query-cache-tag}

+An arbitrary string to separate entries in the [query cache](../query-cache.md).
+Queries with different values of this setting are considered different.

+Possible values:

+- string: name of query cache tag

+Default value: `''`.

 ## query_cache_max_size_in_bytes {#query-cache-max-size-in-bytes}

 The maximum amount of memory (in bytes) the current user may allocate in the [query cache](../query-cache.md).
 0 means unlimited.